-18. The Regius Keeper of the RBGE is employed by the Board and appointed by Her Majesty on the recommendation of the Scottish Ministers.
-He/she is the Board's principal adviser on the discharge of its functions and is accountable to the Board.
-His/her role is to provide operational leadership to the RBGE and ensure that the Board's aims and objectives are met and the RBGE's functions are delivered and targets met through effective and properly controlled executive action.
-His/her general responsibilities include the performance, management and staffing of the RBGE.
+21. The Regius Keeper of the RBGE is employed by the Board and appointed by Her Majesty on the recommendation of the Scottish Ministers.
+They are the Board's principal adviser on the discharge of its functions and is accountable to the Board.
+Their role is to provide operational leadership to the RBGE and ensure that the Board's aims and objectives are met and the RBGE's functions are delivered, and targets met through effective and properly controlled executive action.
+Their general responsibilities include the performance, management, and staffing of the RBGE.
 General guidance on the role and responsibilities of the Regius Keeper is contained in 'On Board.'
+Specific responsibilities to the Board include:

-advising the Board on the discharge of its responsibilities - as set out in this document, in the founding legislation and in any other relevant instructions and guidance issued by or on behalf of the Scottish Ministers - and implementing the decisions of the Board;

-- ensuring that financial considerations are taken fully into account by the Board at all stages in reaching and executing its decisions, and that appropriate financial appraisal and evaluation techniques, consistent with the Appraisal and Evaluation section of the Scottish Public Finance Manual (SPFM), are followed; - ensuring that the RBGE adheres, where appropriate, to the SG's Programme and Project Management Principles; - having robust performance and risk management arrangements consistent with the Risk Management section of the SPFM - in place that support the achievement of the RBGE's aims and objectives and that facilitate comprehensive reporting to the Board, the SG and the wider public; - ensuring that adequate systems of internal control are maintained by the RBGE, including effective measures against fraud and theft consistent with the Fraud section of the SPFM; - establishing appropriate documented internal delegated authority arrangements consistent with the Delegated Authority section of the SPFM; - advising the Board on the performance of the RBGE compared with its aim[s] and objectives; - preparing the RBGE's corporate and business plans, in the light of the strategic aims and objectives agreed by the Scottish Ministers; - ensuring effective relationships with SG officials; - ensuring that timely forecasts and monitoring information on performance and finance are provided to the SG; that the SG is notified promptly if over or under spends are likely and that corrective action is taken; and that any significant problems whether financial or otherwise, and whether detected by internal audit or by other means, are notified to the SG in a timely fashion; and - ensuring the RBGE complies with the Code of Practice on Access to Scottish Government Information and on the release of information to the public to operate within the terms of the Freedom of Information (Scotland) Act 2002 and the Data Protection Act 1998. - ensuring the RBGE complies with The Climate Change (Scotland) Act 2009 as a public body under section 3(1)(a) of the Freedom of Information (Scotland) Act 2002 (asp 13). - ensuring the RBGE complies, as appropriate, with the Re-Use of Public Sector Information Regulations 2005, which requires public bodies to make available to the public a list of main documents available for re-use.
+- advising the Board on the discharge of its responsibilities as set out in this document, in the founding legislation and in any other relevant instructions and guidance issued by or on behalf of the Scottish Ministers - and implementing the decisions of the Board; - ensuring that financial considerations are taken fully into account by the Board at all stages in reaching and executing its decisions, and that appropriate financial appraisal and evaluation techniques, consistent with the Appraisal and Evaluation section of the Scottish Public Finance Manual (SPFM), are followed; - ensuring that the RBGE adheres, where appropriate, to the SG's Programme and Project Management Principles; - having robust performance and risk management arrangements consistent with the Risk Management section of the SPFM - in place that support the achievement of the RBGE's aims and objectives and that facilitate comprehensive reporting to the Board, the SG and the wider public.
+Risk management arrangements should include full consideration of organisational resilience to physical, personnel and cyber risks/threats/hazards; - ensuring that adequate systems of internal control are maintained by the RBGE, including effective measures against fraud and theft consistent with the Fraud section of the SPFM; - establishing appropriate documented internal delegated authority arrangements consistent with the Delegated Authority section of the SPFM; - advising the Board on the performance of the RBGE compared with its aim[s] and objectives; - preparing the RBGE's corporate and business plans, in the light of the strategic aims and objectives agreed by the Scottish Ministers; - ensuring effective relationships with SG officials; - ensuring that timely forecasts and monitoring information on performance and finance are provided to the SG; that the SG is notified promptly if over or under spends are likely and that corrective action is taken; and that any significant problems whether financial or otherwise, and whether detected by internal audit or by other means, are notified to the SG in a timely fashion; and - ensuring staff pay proposals are in line with SG Pay Policy where affordable and submitted in time and the necessary approvals obtained prior to implementing any annual award.